alanjones2/Alan-Jones-article-code/meanmedianmode/mmm.md

 These are all perfectly worded questions but mean something slightly different in each case.
 The average in the first case is calculated using the _mean_, the house prices would be better represented using the _median_ and the school grades by the _mode_.

 The average is a measurement of a central tendency and typically we would expect that it would be calculated by adding a set of values  together and then dividing by the number of values.

 This is the _mean_ and this works perfectly well for a normally distributed set of data like height.
+The _median_ is the central value meaning that there are an equal number of measurements either side of this value.
+Whereas the _mode_ is the most frequent value in a set.

 You can legitimately track the height of adult Americans by adding all of their height together and divided by the number of Americans.
 (That's quite a task so you'd probably want to take a representative sample instead.)